SailorVirgo/Casanovas-Portfolio/README.md

 # Casanova's Portfolio

 Welcome to Eric Casanova's Portfolio!
-This project showcases various works and provides information about Eric.
+This project showcases various works and provides information about myself.
 Below is a detailed index of the sections included in this portfolio.

 ## Index
 1. [About the Project](#about-the-project)